gap-packages/agt/README.md

 # License

-AGT is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-For details see the LICENSE file.
+AGT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.